 AirPods Pro Availability and Price in Nepal

-About the pricing, it definitely won’t be less than $249 so you could expect around Rs.
-35,000 – Rs 40,000 to be the initial pricing.
+That’s all I have to say about the AirPods Pro.
 So, what do you think about the new AirPods Pro?
 Do feel free to include your thoughts in the comments down below.